QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial Maxwell equation

+Next, we define the eight-spinor adjoints of the electromagnetic and charge-current spinors and any othe eight-spinors.
+In analogy to the Dirac adjoint $\bar{\psi}=\psi^\dag\boldsymbol{\gamma}_\mathrm{F}^0$ of Dirac spinors $\psi$, we define the eight-spinor adjoints in terms of the timelike gamma matrix and the Hermitian conjugates of the spinors.
+For the electromagnetic spinor, we thus write

-Next, we define the scalar product of eight-component photon and charge-current spinors.
-In analogy to the Dirac theory, we define the local scalar product for two arbitrary eight-component spinors.
-Each of the spinors can be a photon spinor, charge-current spinor, or any other eight-spinor.
-As an example, using the photon spinor symbols $\Psi_1$ and $\Psi_2$, the local scalar product is written as
+The eight-spinor adjoints of other eight-spinor quantities are obtained by similar relations.
+For a generic $8\times8$ matrix $\mathbf{H}$, the corresponding adjoint is defined as $\bar{\mathbf{H}}=\boldsymbol{\gamma}_\mathrm{B}^0\mathbf{H}^\dag\boldsymbol{\gamma}_\mathrm{B}^0$.
+The eight-spinor adjoint can be used to write the local scalar product for two arbitrary eight-spinors.
+Each of the spinors can be an electromagnetic spinor, charge-current spinor, or any other eight-spinor.
+As an example, using the electromagnetic spinor symbols $\Psi_1$ and $\Psi_2$, the local scalar product is written as